chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 ### Visualisation

 There are a number of continuous variables in the dataset that we can visualise with density plots or histograms.
 We've done this individually, variable by variable in past worksheets.
 Here I'd like to show you a more advanced way of plotting.
-The code below uses will create a density plot of every variable in a dataset that is numeric (continuous) in nature, using different facets:
+The code below  will create a density plot of every variable in a dataset that is numeric (continuous) in nature, using different facets:

 ```r